- Search The Registry

 A year later the Arts Endowment awarded the organization a second grant in support of expanding the Workshop’s programs.
 The Watts Writers’ Workshop attracted national and international media attention.
 In 1966, it was the subject of an NBC TV documentary.
 Writing from the Workshop was also collected in the 1967 anthology "From the Ashes: Voices of Watts."

-The Watts Writers’ Workshop gave urban, black America a voice about what they saw and heard, their thoughts and emotions, and getting that out to the rest of the country.
+The Watts Writers’ Workshop gave urban, Black America in the West a voice about what they saw and heard, their thoughts and emotions, and getting that out to the rest of the country.

 National Endowment for the Arts